thomasb6/alpha-detouring-BirdCHIN/README.md

 # FundusTracker

-**FundusTracker** is a web-based tool for semi-automatic and manual annotation of retinal lesions, initially developed for Birdshot chorioretinopathy.
+**FundusTracker** is a web-based tool for semi-automatic and manual annotation of retinal lesions,
+initially developed for Birdshot chorioretinopathy research.

 ## License